dweb0/strsim-network/README.md

 ## Developers

+**Warning** This library is still in early development and is subject to major changes.

 This crate is setup as both a library and a command line tool.
 You can use the library by adding the following to your `Cargo.toml`.